devphp-pmro/pdoConection/README.md

 open the Config.php file in the source folder and enter the credentials for connecting to the database

-//define the connection settings to the database for backup
+//define the connection settings to the database connect

     DEFINE("BD",
            ["host" => "host",